MooersLab/export-select-bibtex-entries-el/README.md

 ### Feature Requests and Issues
 - Open an issue under the Issues tab for technical problems or feature suggestions

+## AI use disclosure

+The code in bibexport.el was developed iteratively with the help of Claude Sonnet 4.0.
+The code was tested in Emacs 30.1.

 ## Update history